VSVisaSignalOfficial filing intelligence

 Summary

-Universal Electronics has filed five Labor Condition Applications (LCA) in FY2026 Q2, with a notable focus on roles such as Principal Product Line Manager and Principal Software Engineer, each representing 40% of the applications.
-The majority of these applications are concentrated in San Mateo and Santa Ana, CA. The median salary for these positions is $140,099, with a range from $97,157 to $176,134.
-It's important to note that four applications were withdrawn, and only one was certified.
+Universal Electronics has filed 5 Labor Condition Applications (LCA) in FY2026 Q2, with a notable focus on roles such as Principal Product Line Manager and Principal Software Engineer, each accounting for 40% of the applications.
+The majority of filings are concentrated in San Mateo and Santa Ana, CA. The median salary for these positions is $140,099, with a range from $97,157 to $176,134.
+It's important to note that 4 applications were withdrawn, and only 1 was certified.
 Remember, LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
 This information is not legal advice.

 Sources